@lnp2pBot

 In which countries and languages is it available?

-Being a P2P exchange on Telegram, it is technically available to everyone who has the app.
-However, so far the bot can get the market price of 58 currencies with which you can create buy/sell orders using the price market button when create an order with the wizard.
+As a P2P exchange on Telegram, technically, it's available for anyone using this app.
+However, currently, the bot interacts with a list of 94 fiat currencies with which you can create buy/sell orders using the Market Price button on the assistant.

 AEDUnited Arab Emirates Dirham๐Ÿ‡ฆ๐Ÿ‡ช